DeepInEvil/webCamEmocognizer/README.md

 # Training and running the tool

-to train using the data, use the file trainCNN.py python ./trainCNN.py
+to train using the data, use the file trainCNN.py </br>
+python ./trainCNN.py

-to run the detection using the training models run: python ./DetectEmotion.py
+to run the detection using the training models run:</br>
+python ./DetectEmotion.py

+# Todos
+play around with the hyperparameters to get the best model

+# N.B.
+This project was part of my Master's thesis, the thesis is also added in the documents folder

 # References:
 ImageNet Classification with Deep Convolutional Neural Networks <br />